tsitsimis/underactuated/README.md

-makes the system equivalent to <img src="https://render.githubusercontent.com/render/math?math=\ddot{q} = v"> allowing us to plug-in a simple PD controller with pole placement and transition the system
+makes the system equivalent to <img src="https://render.githubusercontent.com/render/math?math=\ddot{q} = v"> allowing us to plug-in a simple PD controller with pole placement and transition the system to the desired state.

+Swing-up control for pendulum and acrobot:

 <table>
   <tr>